 No company has reduced its workforce more aggressively in 2026 than Oracle, which has cut 25,254 roles across multiple rounds since January.
 While the company had already begun trimming staff toward the end of 2025, the scale of layoffs escalated sharply in March, when thousands of employees across the United States, India, Canada, and Mexico were dismissed in a sudden wave of cuts.
 The layoffs are directly tied to Oracle’s rapid expansion into AI infrastructure.
 Despite reporting a 95% surge in net income to $6.13 billion in Q2 of its fiscal 2026 results, the company is shedding tens of thousands of jobs to redirect capital toward large-scale data centre investments.

-Meta has also continued to scale back its workforce, eliminating around 2,400 roles in 2026.
-Much of the impact has been concentrated within its Reality Labs division, which oversees virtual reality and metaverse-related products.
+Meta has also continued to scale back its workforce, eliminating around 10,400 roles in 2026 over several rounds of layoffs.
+Much of the initial impact has been concentrated within its Reality Labs division, which oversees virtual reality and metaverse-related products.
 The company is increasingly shifting its focus away from high-cost experimental projects and toward artificial intelligence, reallocating resources to areas with clearer commercial potential while maintaining longer-term ambitions in augmented reality.
+In a memo to employees on April 23, Meta’s CEO Mark Zuckerberg said the company would be reducing team sizes and cutting its workforce, while still heavily investing in AI.
+According to Bloomberg, which was first to report on the layoffs, the company is cutting 10% of its headcount, meaning roughly 8,000 are expected to be affected, starting May 20.

 Several European firms have also carried out layoff rounds in the thousands.
 Austria-based ams OSRAM initiated around 2,000 job reductions as part of efforts to improve margins amid softer demand in parts of the semiconductor market.
 In Sweden, Ericsson announced approximately 1,900 layoffs, largely tied to cost-cutting initiatives in response to slower growth in the global 5G sector.
 Meanwhile, Dutch chip equipment leader ASML reduced its workforce by about 1,700 roles, focusing primarily on management and technical positions as it restructured internally, despite strong demand for its products.